kevcodez/kevcodez-blog/docs/posts/2020-02-02-elastic-heartbeat-uptime-latency-monitoring/README.md

 # Monitor uptime and latency with Elastic's Heartbeat

+We are going to learn:

+- Introduction to Heartbeat
+- Basic configuration and concepts of Heartbeat
+- Running Heartbeat locally or via Docker
+- Packaging your own Dockerfile
+- Visualizing your data in Kibana
+- Alerting downtimes using Kibana Watchers and Slack

+This is a two-parts series, check out the second part, [alerting uptime with Kibana watchers](/posts/2020-02-02-alerting-kibana-uptime).

+## Introduction

 [Heartbeat](https://www.elastic.co/beats/heartbeat) is a lightweight shipper for uptime monitoring.
 Elastic explains it well